Workshop with Ana Mitzakoff at Tok&Stok – MONDO MODA - Breaking Latest News

 Workshop with Ana Mitzakoff at Tok&Stok – MONDO MODA

 Tok&Stok welcomes the interior designer Ana Mitzakoff on Saturday, October 7th, at 4pm.
-The dear will give a workshop on trends, proposals and ambiance ideas using the store’s products.
+The dear will give a workshop on trends, proposals and ambience ideas using the store’s products.

 The event is open to the public and has limited places.
 To participate, simply register by accessing the Sympla link.